warthan07/Nemaktis/doc/source/high_level/tutorial.rst

-Now that the sample geometry is fully caracterized, we can propagate fields through the sample and through an objective into the visualisation plane (which we initially assume to be conjugate to the center of the sample), as in a real microscope: a set of plane waves with different wavevectors and wavelengths are sent on the LC sample, and the associated transmitted optical fields are calculated using one of the backend.
+Now that the sample geometry is fully caracterized, we can propagate fields through the sample and through an objective into the visualisation plane (which we initially assume to be conjugate to the center of the sample), as in a real microscope (see `microscopy_model`_ for more details): a set of plane waves with different wavevectors and wavelengths are sent on the LC sample, and the associated transmitted optical fields are calculated using one of the backend.

 The actual set of wavelengths for the plane waves approximate the relevant part of the spectrum of the illumination light, whereas the set of wavevectors is determined from the